darkn3rd/script-tut/configbox/vagrant/cfengine/README.md

 ## Overview

-CFEngine is an powerful configuration management system that can be custom tailored to not only do change configuration, but also inventory and reporting.
-It is a very flexible system, but with this flexibility comes complexity.
+CFEngine is an powerful configuration management system that can be custom tailored to not only do change configuration, but also inventory, reporting, and other activities.
+CFEngine provides the low level building blocks that allow you to build your change configuration system.
+Thus it has a high level of flexibility, but also a high level of complexity.

 ### Status